runceel/ReactiveProperty/docs/docs/getting-started/avalonia.md

-Avalonia is cross platform .NET UI Framework!
+Avalonia is a cross platform .NET UI Framework!

 See below:

 [Avalonia UI Framework](http://avaloniaui.net/)

 ## Create a project
-- Create a Avalonia .NET Core Application project.(Of cource!
-Avalonia Application project can use ReactiveProperty same as .NET Core project.)
+- Create an Avalonia .NET Core Application project.(Of course!
+An Avalonia application project can use the same ReactiveProperty as .NET Core projects.)
 - Install ReactiveProperty from NuGet.

 ## Edit codes